 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This is a lemon zucchini bread recipe that everyone’s going to love.
-It’s a classic zucchini bread but with a burst of citrus flavor that tastes incredible.
-I’ll also show you an easy lemon glaze that both looks and tastes fantastic!
+This is a lemon zucchini bread recipe – a moist zucchini bread but with a burst of lemon flavor that tastes incredible.
+With the lemon glaze it’s one of our favorite zucchini recipes and you’re going to love it too.

 - Zucchini: I’m using freshly grated zucchini.
-You don’t need to wring it out unless you notice it’s super wet.
+You don’t need to wring out excess water unless you notice it’s super wet.

-- Lemon: fresh lemon juice and lemon zest give that lemon flavor to this bread.
+- Fresh lemon juice and lemon zest give that lemon flavor to this bread.

 - Oil: use a neutral oil like vegetable oil to keep the bread nice and moist.